NYUAppSec/appsec_hw2/HW2_Instructions.md

 to.
 The code you received does not encrypt the database at all, but your company wants to ensure the data's protection at rest.

-Your second job, therefore, is to modify this code to encrypt the data in the database.
+Your second job, therefore, is to modify this code to encrypt the gift card data in the database.
 You are allowed to use django plugins or external libraries to implement this.
 Please see the lecture content for tips on proper key management and the different methods of doing database encryption.

 When you are finished with this part of the assignment, please briefly explain how you implemented the database encryption, how you managed keys, and why you choose to manage keys that way.
+You should also note any problems you encountered implementing database encryption and how these were resolved.
 This should be stored in a file called "encryption_explanation.txt" in a folder called "part 2" in the git repository.

 When you finish this part of the assignment, please mark your part 2 submission by tagging the desired commit with the tag "part_2_complete"

+Hints:

+* You may want to look into the [django-cryptography](https://github.com/georgemarshall/django-cryptography) package.

+* Not all database fields can be encrypted -- in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.

+* You should test the functionality of the site after encrypting a field.
+You may find that some functionality (like search) no longer works after encrypting a field.
+You should modify the application code to fix this.

 ## Grading